A tip for supporting the emotional piece during speech therapy activities

 Believe it or not, I've yet to come across a kid who uses their escape hatch beyond what they really need.

-In fact, most kids want to keep pushing, and they get to enjoy a sense of pride that they've been offered a break but chose to keep working hard instead.
+In fact, most kids want to keep working, and they get to enjoy a sense of pride that they've been offered a break but chose to keep working hard instead.

 It feels like a win-win and is SO EASY to incorporate!